Sammaye/MongoYii-test/protected/extensions/MongoYii/readme.md

 - `User::model()` gets our model
 - `->recently()` is actually a scope, this is not needed but good for demonstration purposes
 - `->find(/*...*/)` is basically the MongoDB drivers `find` method and returns a `EMongoCursor` which implements a `MongoCursor`
-- `->sort()` is basically the MongoDB driver `sort` method on the `MongoCursor`
+- `->sort()` is basically the MongoDB drivers `sort` method on the `MongoCursor`
-- `->limit()` is again basically the MongoDB drivers own `limit` function on the `MongoCursor`
+- `->limit()` is, again, basically the MongoDB drivers own `limit` function on the `MongoCursor`

-For a reference on what operators are supported please refer to the MongoDB documentation: http://docs.mongodb.org/manual/reference/operators/
+For a reference on what operators are supported please refer to the MongoDB documentation: [http://docs.mongodb.org/manual/reference/operators/](http://docs.mongodb.org/manual/reference/operators/)

-**Note:** other functions like `findByAttributes` have been omitted since it seems pointless with MongoDBs querying language to implement those.
+**Note:** Other functions like `findByAttributes` have been omitted since it seems pointless with MongoDBs querying language to implement those.

 ### save()